 Configuring a custom service account for workloads

 IAM is the access control system for granting authorized roles to users and service accounts within your GCP project.
 A service account is a special Google account that performs tasks, such as deploying applications, on your behalf.
 You use IAM to create a service account, then use IAM policy bindings to secure the account.

 If your workloads require access to Compute Engine, grant the service account the Compute Engine Admin role.
-If your workloads need to pull private images from Container Registry, grant the Storage Object Viewer role.
+If your workloads need to pull private images from Artifact Registry, see Configuring access control for Artifact Registry repositories.

 Create a service account